Abdominal massage is a wonderful way to support the circulation, function, and vitality of our organs.

 The gut science we are learning about as a culture is profound.
-This is one reason to experience abdominal massage and learn to rub your own belly, for life.
+This is one reason to experience abdominal massage and learn to rub your own belly.

 Below are three modalities of abdominal therapy to support digestive, elimination, and reproductive organs.

 The traditional belly massage of the West.
 It uses manual strokes on the belly with oil to help encourage proper organ blood circulation and circulation to the soft tissues that hold up the organs.
 It releases stagnant or congested lymph in the belly, encourages peristalsis, and relaxes the abdominal and diaphragm muscles.

 Developed by a french osteopath, J.P.
 Barral, this work has deep roots in European folk healing.

 This is a very gentle, light touch therapy that assesses and releases soft tissue tension connected to organs.
 It supports the fascia that envelopes all the organs to be free and able to glide so the organs can hang and move in the way they are designed.